jbrayton/app-store-review-feed/README.md

 * In order to get all reviews across all storefronts, you need to subscribe a feed for each storefront (country).
 * The feed names do not include the name of the app.
 * The feeds include the star rating, but not in a manner that a typical news reader or aggregation service will incorporate.
+* The atom feeds appear to be less reliable than JSON-formatted equivalent feeds, but the JSON-formatted feeds are not in a standard format that can be read by an RSS reader or aggregation service.

 This script generates JSON feeds based on those Atom feeds, addressing these weaknesses: